Article IV: Personnel

 Article IV.32 Civility Conduct

-For Full-time Faculty found to be in violation of this Policy, sanctions and appeals are governed by the Memorandum of Understanding for Full-time Fauclty.
+For full-time faculty found to be in violation of this policy, sanctions and appeals are governed by the Memorandum of Understanding for full-time faculty.

 For all other employees, sanctions and appeals are governed by Article IV.24 Performance Deficiencies.